tillitis/tkey-ssh-agent/README.md

 `-F /dev/null` is used to ignore your ~/.ssh/config which could interfere with this test.

-The tkey-ssh-agent also supports the `--uss` and `--uss-file` flags, as described for `tkey-runapp` above.
+The tkey-ssh-agent also supports the `--uss` and `--uss-file` flags to enter a User Supplied Secret.

 You can use `--show-pubkey` (short flag: `-p`) to only output the pubkey.
 The pubkey is printed to stdout for easy redirection, but some